ferrants/weddingwebsite/registry.md

 Matt and Meredith have been living together for a while and already have most of the household goods they need.
 Instead of sending a new set of knives or cast-iron skillet, Matt and Meredith are hoping you will consider helping them decide on their Honeymoon to either Europe or New Zealand by contributing to either one and leaving them a note about what they should do there.
 The contributions towards the "losing" Honeymoon will go toward the winning one!

-Feel free to the registry and send your love directly to us at:
+Feel free to skip the registry and send your love directly to us at:

 > Matt Ferrante & Meredith Thompson
 > 900 Bitner Road G11